 Venture along some of the best enduro trails in Northern Vietnam, discover an impressive vastness of mountain ranges, high peaks and remote villages, experience the adventure of this wonderful country all from the saddle of your bike.

-The RAMS Enduro Vietnam Tour follows the Chinese boarder along trails made by generations of Vietnamese villagers crossing forests, streams and mountains in order to survive.
+The RAMS Enduro Vietnam Tour follows the Chinese border along trails made by generations of Vietnamese villagers crossing forests, streams and mountains in order to survive.
 Stunning passes, roads cut into the mountains and huge drops make this ride spectacular and literally breath-taking.

-Enduro motorcycles, jaw dropping scenery and a warm culture that you will love
+Enduro motorcycles, jaw dropping scenery and a warm culture that you will love.

 Hanoi is a vibrant full on city that has to be explored.
 Stay in the Old Quarter of the town where you can sample the street traders food and night market or visit the downed B52 American Bomber in the middle of one of the cities lakes.